Elements Wilderness Program Employment Opportunities

 CPR and WFR preferred.

-Full and part time positions available.
 Full time position includes a competitive salary, health/dental insurance, opportunities for professional development, and vacation time.